About

 Technical Specs

-The Tsunami high performance cluster consists of 1 head/login node, 44 compute nodes, and 4 gpu nodes.
+The Crest high performance cluster consists of 1 login node, 2 head nodes, 2 high memory compute nodes, 2 ultrahigh memory compute nodes, 25 standard compute nodes, and 2 gpu nodes.

-• Storage: The Tsunami cluster provides 88TB of storage space mounted on /home for program development and job procedures.
-There is also a high performance Research Storage Cluster that provides over 1.2PB of storage space mounted on /work for large data sets and large work files.
-The Research Storage mount is also accessible from the C-RISE Science DMZ via the GridFTP server.
+- Storage: The Crest cluster provides 100TB of storage space mounted on /home for program development and job procedures.
+There is also a high performance Research Storage Cluster that provides over 2PB of storage space mounted on /work for large data sets and large work files.
+Each node has a local high speed /scratch share that is on the node NVME drive

-• Interconnect: Nodes are interconnected with a Mellanox FDR InfiniBand in a one level, non-blocking, topology.
+- Interconnect: Nodes are interconnected with a Mellanox FDR 100GB InfiniBand in a one level, non-blocking topology.